Gerry1218/GXDatabaseUtils/README.md

 ## License

-AFNetworking is available under the MIT license.
+GXDatabaseUtils is available under the MIT license.
 See the LICENSE file for more info.